apache/amoro-site/arctic-docs/content/engines/trino.md

 ## Mixed format
 ### Install

-- Create the {trino_home}/plugin/arctic directory in the Trino installation package, and extract the contents of the arctic-trino package trino-arctic-xx-SNAPSHOT.tar.gz to the {trino_home}/plugin/arctic directory.
+- Create the {trino_home}/plugin/amoro directory in the Trino installation package, and extract the contents of the amoro-trino package trino-amoro-xx-SNAPSHOT.tar.gz to the {trino_home}/plugin/amoro directory.
-- Configure the Catalog configuration file for Arctic in the {trino_home}/etc/catalog directory, for example:
+- Configure the Catalog configuration file for Amoro in the {trino_home}/etc/catalog directory, for example:
 -
 ```tex
 connector.name=arctic